lemocla/Which-way-is-up/documentation/testing/user_stories.md

         - When I click on the menu item "work", a secondary drop down menu is displayed with the name of the artist work (collection) and,
         - When I cick on a collection, I am redirected to the relevant page where information and an image library are displayed,
         - When I hover an image in the library, an overlay features a series of three buttons as follows:
+          - A magnifying glass button
+          - An information button
+          - A button with an heart icon
         - When I click on button with the magnifying glass icon, a modal window opens with a zoom image of the artwork
         - When I click on the button with the information icon, I am redirected to the product page
         - When I click on the button with heart icon and if I am authenticated the artwork is added to my wishlist and the appearance of the icon changes to red.